remifan/commplax/README.md

   `pip install -e '.'`

 ## Where to get help
-Commplax's is now under heavily development, any APIs might be changed constantly.
+Commplax's is now under heavy development, any APIs might be changed constantly.
 It is encouraged to raise [Issue](https://github.com/remifan/commplax/issues) or join the [Dicussion panel](https://github.com/remifan/commplax/discussions)

 ## Open dataset for benchmarks
 - [LabPtPTm1](https://github.com/remifan/LabPtPTm1)